Rida-Lad/NFT-SHOP-LANDING-PAGE/README.md

 ## 🚀 Overview

-NFTVerse is a cutting-edge marketplace for discovering, creating, and trading premium NFTs with a focus on exceptional user experience and visual aesthetics.
+A cutting-edge marketplace for discovering, creating, and trading premium NFTs with a focus on exceptional user experience and visual aesthetics.

 ## ✨ Features